TNET-SNU/mmTLS/README.md

 It will take about **30 minutes.**
 At the end of the script, it will stop the middlebox and print the summarized result by bringing it from the middlebox machine (box1.kaist.ac.kr).

-Since the web sites on WAN are updated every hour, the result might not be exactly same as the figure.
+Since the web sites on WAN are updated every hour, the result might not be exactly the same as the figure.